BROKEN SKY

 Pieter waited for the door to close.
 “Make sure that airplane never makes it to the mainland.”

-Danny nodded and began typing on his phone, exposing dark lines of a tattoo under his cuff.
+Danny nodded and began typing on his phone, exposing scarred knuckles and the dark lines of a tattoo under his cuff.
 A whiff of oily smoke drifted from his clothes.

 He raised the sphere to examine it more closely.
 “The extra crystals.
 Can you track them?”

-Danny lowered his phone.
+Danny lowered his phone, and his smooth voice was in stark contrast to his fearsome looks.
 “If there are records, I’ll find them.
 Do I have your approval?”

 Approval.
 The meaning between them was clear.
-For Danny, making a plane and its crew disappear was trivial—the waters were deep enough off the coast.
-But when he asked for approval, it meant he expected to hire external contractors through multiple layers of secrecy in order to hide the connection to Armenau.
+For Danny, making a plane disappear was trivial—the waters were deep enough off the coast.
+But when he asked for approval it meant he expected to hire external contractors through multiple layers of secrecy.
 The operation would be expensive.

 “Just clean up loose ends.
 We can’t afford delays.”